open/close all folders

 The Marrok's son and the pack doctor.
 He and Mercy were once an item, when Mercy was a teenager.
 He's the other third of the love triangle between her and Adam, and becomes her roommate.
 He's also much older than he appears.

-Deadly Doctor: He prefers saving life to taking it.
+- Deadly Doctor: He prefers saving life to taking it.
 Doesn't mean he's not very good at taking it.

-Driven to Suicide: Not quite, thanks to Mercy and Adam.
+- Driven to Suicide: Not quite, thanks to Mercy and Adam.
 But way too close for comfort.

-I Have Many Names: Samuel Branson, Samuel Marrokson, Samuel Avenger, Samuel Whitewolf
+- I Have Many Names: Samuel Branson, Samuel Marrokson, Samuel Avenger, Samuel Whitewolf

-Real Men Cook: Breakfasts cooked by Darryl are considered a pack treat.
+- Real Men Cook: Breakfasts cooked by Darryl are considered a pack treat.
 He fresh-squeezes his own orange juice, and gets very testy if you say you don't like it.

 A refugee from a British pack, who left after being accused of a string of brutal rapes.
 Initially something of a creepy misogynist, he mellows out a little under Adam and Mercy's care and prodding.
 Also serves as the pack's tech expert.

-Country Matters: One of his favorite profanities, at first, until Adam makes him shut his mouth.
+- Country Matters: One of his favorite profanities, at first, until Adam makes him shut his mouth.

-He-Man Woman Hater: Is initially extremely hostile to Mercy, including sexist profanity.
+- He-Man Woman Hater: Is initially extremely hostile to Mercy, including sexist profanity.
 Over the course of the books, he's toned it way down, and become one of Mercy's friends

 but he's thrown himself in front of bullets for Adam, and risked death and humiliation to talk sense into Adam after Mercy's rape, by revealing his own history of being molested as a child.
 He's also run into fireliterallyto try and save Mercy.

 Adam's third, one of Mercy's best friends, and former lone wolf until Adam took him under his wing and into his pack.
 One of the few gay werewolves alive, due to the nasty combination of prejudice with wolf instincts.
 Currently in a relationship with divorce lawyer Kyle.

-Knight in a Shining Cowboy Hat: Mercy's first interaction with him is watching him help a battered wife escape from her husband
+- Knight in Shining Armor: Mercy's first interaction with him is watching him help a battered wife escape from her husband